 Career Connection Events in Sociology & Criminology

 These events consist of panel discussions with professionals in the field and career development workshops often in partnership with WKU's Advising and Career Development Center.
-The following are highlights of this work.

-- Women in Justice Professions event hosted Nov, 2019.
+Hosted Nov, 2019.
 This event brought 24 women working in Victim Advocacy, Law Enforcement, the Court System, Corrections, Juvenile Justice, and organizations assisting fragile families.
 These professionals provided career advice to over 60 students in a networking style event.

 In the spring of 2018, students had the opportunity to hear about the diversity of jobs involving case management.
 Representatives from non-profit organizations serving fragile families, our local mental and behavioral health organization Lifeskills, Court Designated Workers within the Juvenile Justice System, and officers with Probation and Parole.

 In the fall of 2018, students had the opportunity to engage with experts from a variety of career fields which work with offenders re-entering the community after a period of institutionalization.
 Speakers from the Warren County Jail, Probation & Parole, and Lifeskills explained their role in the process and the resources they provide.

-Beginning in the Fall of 2019, our Peer Mentors became an equal partner in identifying and scheduling these events,
+Peer Mentors are an equal partner in identifying and scheduling these events,

 ensuring student interests matched departmental programming in this area.

 Some of the links on this page may require additional software to view.